ezsystems/launchpad/README.md

 eZ Launchpad is a CLI tool to start an eZ Platform project in 5 min on top of a full Docker stack.

+It's brought to you by, and supported by the eZ Community _(on ezcommunity.slack.com #ez-launchpad)_.

 You can find the full documentation here: https://ezsystems.github.io/launchpad

 | Branch   | Travis build status |